Moroccan Goumier: Indochina, 1949–1954

 Following World War II Moroccan goumiers saw service in French Indo-China from June 1949 until the fall of Dien Bien Phu in 1954.
 Stationed in the northern frontier zone of Tonkin, the goumier units were used mainly for convoy escort and quadrillage de zone (regional search and destroy) duties.
 By contrast with the regular Moroccan tirailleurs, who enlisted for fixed terms of service, the goumiers were contracted to serve specifically in Indo-China for the period of hostilities only.

 As in previous campaigns, the goumiers were organised in battalion sized Tabors, each comprising several Goums or companies.
 The proportion of French officers to Moroccan other ranks was low, with normally only two in each company.
 Locally recruited Indochinese auxiliaries were attached to each Tabor as reconnaissance units.
 Brigaded for administrative purposes in the Groupement de Tabors Marocain d'Extreme Orient there were, at any one time, usually three Tabors serving in Indochina during the war against the Viet Minh.
 In October 1950 the 11e Tabor was overrun at Na Kheo, with only 369 survivors out of 924 goumiers and French officers.

 During this, their final campaign in French service, the goumiers continued, at least for parade and in cold weather, to wear the distinctive flat-topped turbans and brown-striped djellabas that had distinguished these units since 1911.

 Following Moroccan independence

 With Moroccan independence in 1956, the Goums were incorporated into the new Royal Army of Morocco.
 Following negotiations between the French, Spanish and Moroccan governments, it was agreed that both regular and auxiliary Moroccan units could be transferred into the new Forces Armées Royales or FAR.

 Fourteen thousand Moroccan personnel were accordingly transferred from French service.
-The modern Moroccan military includes both a Royal Gendarmerie and Auxiliary Force Companies.
-Both forces have an overlapping rural policing role and are in that sense the successors of the Goumiers.
+The modern Moroccan military includes Auxiliary Force Companies.
+They have an overlapping rural policing role and are in that sense the successors of the Goumiers.